TWOdunlami/yourNotebook/README.md

 # yourNotebook
->FreeCodeCamp.org landing page project titled 'yourNotebook'
+>inspired by FreeCodeCamp.org landing page project titled 'yourNotebook'

 FIGMA wirefame for styling of yourNotebook landing page.
 # UI image link below

 ---

-Digital notebook concept used for professional projects
+>Digital notebook concept used for professional projects

----
+>changes to this project will be completed on local device.

 >follow the link to view the wireframe project of yourNotebook on the FIGMA website **[yourNotebook](https://www.figma.com/file/sjeVJUSRqkolQCd6mrtYJP/yourNotebook?node-id=0%3A1)**.